-Currently, the Robo-advisory industry is still in the innovation stage, with much room for improvements.
-Additionally, the automated advisory market share is still a small slice of the pie compared to the traditional advice model performed by human advisors – this represents a massive opportunity for wealth tech galore.
+Currently, the Robo-advisory industry is still in the innovation stage, with much room for improvement.
+Additionally, the automated advisory market share is still a tiny slice of the pie compared to the traditional advice model performed by human advisors – this represents a massive opportunity for wealth tech galore.

 - “Robots cannot understand my questions and often give irrelevant answers.”